apache/cassandra-dtest/README.md

 Existing tests are probably the best place to start to look at how to write tests.

-The ``run_dtests.py`` included script is simply a wrapper to make starting the dtests with sane defaults as simple as possible.
-If you just want to run the tests and do nothing more, this is most likely the most easy place to start; however, anyone attempting to do active development and testing will find invoking pytest directly to be likely the best option.

 Each test spawns a new fresh cluster and tears it down after the test.
 If a test fails, the logs for the node are saved in a `logs/<timestamp>` directory